Why Toronto is a Runner's Paradise 🏃

 Traffic Safety

-- Run against traffic — so you can see oncoming cars
+- Run against traffic — see oncoming cars

 - Make eye contact — with drivers before crossing